 Virginia Gambling & Online Casino Laws

-As it stands today, you’ve a fairly meagre selection of options when it comes to gambling within the law in Virginia.
-There is a state lottery, and a small amount of pari-mutuel horserace wagering.
+Virginia gamblers have a fairly meager selection of options when it comes to gambling within the law.
+The commonwealth has a state lottery, along with a small amount of pari-mutuel horserace wagering.
 Other than that, you can play games held by charitable organizations, play at home socially within the letter of the law, or stick to freerolls.

 The law on gambling in Virginia is pretty old and extremely broadly stated.
 Section 18.2 – 325(1) states that illegal gambling consists of “the making, placing or receipt, of any bet or wager in this Commonwealth of money or other thing of value, made in exchange for a chance to win a prize, stake or other consideration or thing of value, dependent upon the result of any game, contest or any other event the outcome of which is uncertain or a matter of chance,”.
 This very concept of uncertainty came up in a recent Supreme Court case about the legal status of poker in the state, the results of which have not been to poker players’ liking so far, and will be touched on below.
 Suffice to say that uncertainty in outcome is a far broader definition than “a matter of chance”.
 Many activities highly determined by skill but subject to a degree of chance, typically not regarded as gambling, would arguably qualify as illegal under such a definition.

 A simple class 3 misdemeanor of illegal gambling carries a $500 fine, but organizing or running illegal events can carry several misdemeanor charges or even a felony charge.
 Enforcement is carried out – in 2011 the state recorded over 150 gambling related arrests.
 Over a quarter of these charges were against players.